Lavani-Somesan/Capstone/README.md

 Run Application

+*Remember to do a "npm install" whenever you do a git pull

 To run this application you need to do use 3 vscode terminals:

 1.)
 In one terminal do a npm start